senolem/42-projects/webserv/README.md

 Each parameter can be attributed to a location block except for listen, server_name, error_page and access_log.

-There is also parameters inside the includes/webserv.hpp file :
+An example default.conf file is available in the conf folder.

-## webserv.hpp parameters
+## includes/webserv.hpp parameters

 ```c++
 # define BUFFER_SIZE 8192 // BUFFER_SIZE used for recv/send